thomfre/infosec-corona-discounts/README.md

 ## Contribute

 Anything missing?
-Feel free to submit a pull request!
+Or wrong?
+Feel free to submit a pull request or an issue!